Skip to main content

 7. Continuous Education: Being TPI Certified means engaging in continuous education and staying up-to-date with the latest research and methodologies in golf fitness, biomechanics, and performance.

-In the context of Augusta Custom Clubs, a TPI Certified Professional like Dan would use this expertise to conduct physical screenings, analyze swings, and create personalized solutions to improve a golfer's swing and overall performance.
+In the context of Augusta Custom Clubs and Swing Analysis, a TPI Certified Professional like Dan would use this expertise to conduct physical screenings, analyze swings, and create personalized solutions to improve a golfer's swing and overall performance.
 It's part of their holistic approach to connecting the body, mind, equipment, and swing for optimal golfing results.

 • The Titleist Performance Institute (TPI) Level 1 Screen is a critical step before beginning any training or club fitting in golf.
 Here's why it's essential: